Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Proof of Theorem

 where

 and $\delta_n\to 0$ as $n\to \infty$.
 With sufficiently large block length, we have $\delta_n \to 0$, and the proof is completed by combining the bound on $\widetilde{R}-R$.
-The distortion constraint is again ensured by the typical average lemma.
+The distortion constraint is ensured by \eqref{ine: type bound of psjuy} and the typical average lemma.